bugzmanov/nes_ebook/src/chapter_6_4.md

 However, a single screen could use only 25 colors simultaneously: 13 background colors and 12 for sprites.

-NES had internal memory RAM to store palette settings for a screen, in so-called palette tables.
+NES had internal memory RAM to store palette settings.
-Space is divided into 8 palettes: 4 for background and 4 for sprites.
-Each palette contains 3 colors.
+The space is divided into 8 palettes tables: 4 for background and 4 for sprites.
+Each palette contains three colors.
 Remember that a pixel in a tile was coded using 2 bits - that's 4 possible values.

 > **0b00** for *background* tile means using Universal background color (at **0x3F00**).